brayamcoy/PythonFastApiExample/README.md

 uvicorn app: app

-Before you have to activate your virtual enviroment.
+Before you have to activate your virtual environment.